hollowstrawberry/crab-cogs/README.md

 ![simulator](https://media.discordapp.net/attachments/541768631445618689/1031334469904384100/unknown.png)

-### ⚠️ Usage Warning

-This cog will store and analyze messages sent by participating users.
+**⚠️ Usage Warning:** This cog will store and analyze messages sent by participating users.
 The bot owner may also make the bot download large amounts of past messages, following Discord ratelimits.
 It will then store a model in memory whose approximate RAM usage is 60 MB per 100,000 messages analyzed.
 This data will be stored locally and won't be shared anywhere outside of the target server.

 ## 😶 EmojiSteal